Energy Recovery Ventilators provide a direct route for fresh air to bring moisture indoors

 An ERV will raise indoor humidity if outside relative humidity is higher since the exchange of water vapor between the two air streams is not equal.

 ERVs are not designed to remove moisture; they do not include settings to maintain and control relative humidity or even include drainage for collected condensate.
 Since the exchange of water vapor between the two airstreams is not equal, an ERV will raise indoor humidity.
 Similar to how some heat is lost between air streams, only a fraction of water vapor is removed from incoming air, so incoming air is more humid than the air removed.

 During the summer and shoulder seasons, when the outdoor air is more humid than indoor air an ERV can’t remove enough moisture to keep indoor humidity below 60%.
 If the ERV is pulling in air over 85% RH, even a reduction in RH allows unwanted moisture to come inside.
 Think about it, a hole in the wall is an open invitation for moisture to come inside.
 In the winter, moisture generated indoors will not be exhausted outside, but is cycled through supply air, preventing moisture from escaping.

 ERVs transfer (cold-dry exterior and warm-moist interior air) heat and humidity to supply air; indoor moisture is cycled through supply air, increasing indoor humidity.

 ERVs are unable to remove excess moisture from fresh outdoor air that replaces stale indoor air; moisture generated indoors is not removed from air with ventilation.

-Installing an ERV is a great way to ventilate your home but they are not capable of controlling and eliminating moisture.
+Installing an ERV is a great way to ventilate your home but they are not capable of providing adequate moisture control.
 To ventilate and dehumidify at the same time you will need supplemental dehumidification.
 ERV systems are only able to filter and transfer energy (hot/ cold) to incoming fresh air, but are not capable of condensing and collecting excess moisture.
 If you plan to use an ERV system, include an independent and tankless dehumidification system that can automatically manage and maintain healthy indoor humidity levels.
 A tankless IW25-4 dehumidifier can easily be set to the desired relative humidity to remove excess moisture.